Orthodox Church in Japan: 20th century

 The Russo-Japanese War (1904–1905) created a politically difficult situation for the Orthodox Church in Japan.
 Although Kassatkin remained in Japan, he withdrew from public prayer as Orthodox liturgy required that prayers include blessings for the Japanese armed forces who at the time, were at war with Russia.
 Throughout the war, the Orthodox Church attended to the spiritual needs of 73,000 Russian POWs held prisoner by Japan.
 The POWs showed their gratitude by building a number of chapels for the Orthodox Church.
 Throughout this period, the church grew and by 1912, the Orthodox Church in Japan had some 33,017 members, organized into 266 congregations.

 After the Russian Revolution of 1917, communications with and support from the Church in Russia (in the USSR from 1922) diminished greatly.
 The Japanese government had new suspicions about the Japanese Orthodox Church; in particular fearing that the Soviets used it as a cover for espionage.
-The second bishop of Japan (from 1912), Sergius (Sergii) Tikhomirov, was one of a handful of Russian émigré bishops who remained loyal to the USSR-based Moscow Patriarchate (rather than supporting the Kingdom of Yugoslavia-based ROCOR).
+The second bishop of Japan (from 1912), Sergius (Tikhomirov), was one of a handful of Russian émigré bishops who remained loyal to the USSR-based Moscow Patriarchate (rather than supporting the Yugoslavia-based ROCOR).
 From the late 1920s communion with the Moscow Patriarchate automatically implied loyalty to the government of the USSR - the Japanese government according treated Metropolitan Sergius with suspicion, and he was forced to resign his position in September 1940.

 The Great Kantō earthquake in 1923 did serious damage to the Japanese Orthodox Church.
 The headquarters, Nikorai-do, was destroyed and burnt, including its library with many valuable documents.
 Nikorai-do was rebuilt in 1929 thanks to contributions gathered from the faithful, whom metropolitan Sergius visited nationwide.